ajpotts01/ajp-cloud-resume/application/cloud_blog/content/blog/10-cloud-run-service-yaml/post.md

 The only gotcha here is my `DOMAIN_NAME` environment variable.
 The domain name is needed to prefix any shortened URLs with the domain the service is running from.
 It is not known at service deploy time, unless you have bought a domain for the service and know what to put in here ahead of time.
 I don't, so I'm using a little trick: use `gcloud run services describe` to get my newly-deployed service's URL, and use `gcloud run services update` to inject a new environment variable into the container.

-I am not sure if there's a better way to do this, so please contact me on Linkedin if you have any suggestions.

 This same approach can also be used for Cloud Run Jobs - my first production use of this method was done with a Job, with no issues.
 The full reference is [here](https://cloud.google.com/run/docs/reference/yaml/v1#job) in case you are interested - some of the static configuration values need to be slightly different.

 In any case, this approach offers a declarative way of deploying your service configuration.
 To me, it feels a bit cleaner - source controlled in a separate section of your repository, not getting lost in all the other script commands in a CI/CD pipeline.

 Back in my site deployment blogs, I noted that since I had a comma-separated list of allowed hosts for Django, I had to specify a substitute delimiter for my environment variables at deploy time.
 This approach would have avoided having to do this.
 It is slightly more complex than just writing your deploy scripts in the Github workflow, but I think over time it will pay off with a more understandable code base and a smaller blast radius if you need to make changes.

 I hope this has been useful.
-Feel free to contact me on [LinkedIn](https://linkedin.com/alexander-potts-9b4a41aa/) if you have any questions or suggestions.
+Feel free to contact me on [LinkedIn](https://linkedin.com/alexander-potts-9b4a41aa/) if you have any questions/suggestions, or you have a better way for me to inject my domain name into my container.

 Thanks for reading.